Private Whooping Cough (Pertussis) Vaccination

 Whooping cough, also known as pertussis, is indeed a highly contagious bacterial infection of the lungs.
-It can be particularly severe and may even lead to hospitalization for young children and infants.
-At Private Medical Clinic, we prioritize your health, and that’s why we offer the Whooping Cough vaccine as a crucial preventive measure.
+It can be particularly severe and may even lead to hospitalisation for young children and infants.
+At Private Medical Clinic, we prioritise your health, and that’s why we offer the Whooping Cough vaccine as a crucial preventive measure.

 What is whooping cough?

 Whooping cough, also known as pertussis, is a highly contagious respiratory infection caused by the bacterium Bordetella pertussis.
 The infection typically progresses through several stages, each with its own set of symptoms.

 The Whooping Cough vaccine, also known as Boostrix IPV, is recommended as a single dose for expectant mothers between 16 and 24 weeks of pregnancy.
 This vaccination has proven to be highly effective in safeguarding children from whooping cough until they are old enough to receive their own vaccination at 2 months of age.
 In some countries, close family members are also advised to get the booster if they are in close contact with a newborn baby.

 It’s important to note that there is no standalone vaccine for whooping cough.
 Instead, the Boostrix IPV vaccine is used, providing protection not only against whooping cough but also against Polio, Diphtheria, and Tetanus.

 The symptoms of whooping cough can vary in severity, and they often resemble those of a common cold in the early stages.
 The characteristic “whooping” sound when inhaling occurs in later stages of the illness.
 Here are the typical symptoms and stages of whooping cough: